uber-web/jazelle/README.md

 ### `jazelle install`

-- Downloads external dependencies and links local dependencies.
+- Downloads external dependencies and links local dependencies for all monorepo projects.
 - Generates [Bazel](https://bazel.build/) BUILD files if they don't already exist for the relevant projects.
 - Updates yarn.lock files if needed.

 `jazelle install --cwd [cwd]`

 - `--cwd` - Project folder (absolute or relative to shell `cwd`).
 Defaults to `process.cwd()`
+- `--skipPreinstall` - Skip the preinstall hook
+- `--skipPostinstall` - Skip the postinstall hook
+- `verbose` - Prints more Yarn warnings

 ### `jazelle ci`

-Downloads external dependencies and links local dependencies.
+Downloads external dependencies and links local dependencies for all monorepo projects.
 Does not create or modify source files.
 Useful for CI checks.

 `jazelle ci --cwd [cwd]`

 - `--cwd` - Project folder (absolute or relative to shell `cwd`).
 Defaults to `process.cwd()`

+### `jazelle focus`

+- Downloads external dependencies and links local dependencies for individual projects.
+- Generates [Bazel](https://bazel.build/) BUILD files if they don't already exist for the relevant projects.
+- Updates yarn.lock files if needed.

+It's typically faster to run `jazelle focus` than to run `jazelle install`, because `focus` does not install packages that are not part of the build graph for the specified package(s).
+Runs `yarn workspaces focus` under the hood.

+`jazelle focus [packages...] --cwd [cwd]`

+- `[packages...]` - A list of packages to install
+- `--cwd` - Project folder (absolute or relative to shell `cwd`).
+Defaults to `process.cwd()`
+- `--skipPreinstall` - Skip the preinstall hook
+- `--skipPostinstall` - Skip the postinstall hook
+- `verbose` - Prints more Yarn warnings

 ### `jazelle add`